praxis/praxis/reference/resource-definitions.md

 nodoc!
 : this action should not be included in documentation.
-Also any types defined within its payload or parameter blocks not appear in the generated documentation (unless they are reachable from other resources without the `nodoc!` stanza).
+Also any types defined within its payload or parameter blocks will not appear in the generated documentation.

 Here is an example of a resource definition with a single `index` action, which responds to a `GET /blogs` HTTP request: